Sign Up

 • Assisting patients to get to appointments by helping with transportation

-Psychiatric or Mental Health Nurse Practitioner or Clinical Nurse SpecialistThis advanced practice nurse manages patients at risk for or has a psychiatric disorder or mental health problem.
+Psychiatric or Mental Health Nurse Practitioner or Clinical Nurse SpecialistThis advanced practice nurse manages patients at risk for or have a psychiatric disorder or mental health problem.
 These nurses assess psychiatric patients, diagnose psychiatric disorders, conduct psychotherapy, manage cases, provide expert consultation to primary care providers, and prescribe mental health medications.
-They work in a variety of settings, including outpatient offices, hospitals, and community programs.
+They work in various settings, including outpatient offices, hospitals, and community programs.

 Primary Care ProviderThis is a medical doctor, doctor of osteopathy, nurse practitioner, or physician assistant who medically manages (including prescribing medications).

-PsychiatristThis is a medical doctor or doctor of osteopathy who has specialized training in psychiatric issues who manage complex mental health issues outside of the primary care provider's scope.
+PsychiatristThis is a medical doctor or doctor of osteopathy who has specialized training in psychiatric issues and manages complex mental health issues outside of the primary care provider's scope.

 Case Study